bring/developer-site/content/api/address/index.md

 weight: 13

 introduction: |
-  The Address API is used for validating and querying addresses, as well as getting suggestions in scenarios when the complete address is not known.
-It currently only supports Norwegian addresses.
-It supports street, place and postal place addresses.
-Addresses validated by this API is guaranteed to valid when used with the other checkout APIs (Booking, Shipping guide, Pickup point and Postal code).
-It is therefore recommended to validate addresses before using them in a booking request.
+The Address API is used for validating and querying addresses, as well as getting suggestions in scenarios where the complete address is not known.
+It currently supports Norwegian addresses (street, place and postal place addresses).
+Addresses validated by this API are guaranteed to be valid and it is therefore recommended to validate addresses that are used as input to Booking and Checkout related APIs.

 information: